XVIIarcano/Galileo-Microscope/README.md

-# MICROstack modular microscope
+# GALILEO modular microscope

 ![Pictures/render.PNG](/Pictures/render.PNG)

-## MICROwhat?
+## Galiwhat?

 This project is about an affordable, expandable and customizeable microscope based around basic hardware, 3d printing, and the few specific microscope components that cannot be worked around.
 It started with a father without technical or academic knowledge whatsoever wanting to show micro-critters to his daughter, so the aim is fist and foremost to provide an enjoyable experience exploring small stuff for hobby or home use.

-While MICROstack is expandable, its core design prioritizes simplicity and affordability.
+While Galileo is expandable, its core design prioritizes simplicity and affordability.
 I measure the success of this project on the fun you will have building it and using it, **especially** if it will be just a stepping stone for more advanced instruments and projects.

 I hope to improve and expand on this project, and I would be thrilled to see other people picking up and modding it.